josch/img2pdf/README.md

 	img2pdf --help

 Bugs
 ----

-If you find a JPEG or JPEG2000 file that, when embedded cannot be read by the Adobe Acrobat Reader, please contact me.
+If you find a JPEG, JPEG2000 or PNG file that, when embedded into the PDF cannot be read by the Adobe Acrobat Reader, please contact me.

 I have not yet figured out how to determine the colorspace of JPEG2000 files.
 Therefore JPEG2000 files use DeviceRGB by default.
 For JPEG2000 files with other colorspaces, you must explicitly specify it using the `--colorspace` option.

-It might be possible to store transparency using masks but it is not clear what the utility of such a functionality would be.

-Most vector graphic formats can be losslessly turned into PDF (minus some of the features unsupported by PDF) but img2pdf will currently turn vector graphics into their lossy raster representations.
-For converting raster graphics to PDF, use another tool like inkscape and then join the resulting pages with a tool like pdftk.

-A configuration file could be used for default options.
+Input images with alpha channels are not allowed.
+PDF doesn't support alpha channels in images and thus, the alpha channel of the input would have to be discarded.
+But img2pdf will always be lossless and thus, input images must not carry transparency information.

+img2pdf uses PIL (or Pillow) to obtain image meta data and to convert the input if necessary.
+To prevent decompression bomb denial of service attacks, Pillow limits the maximum number of pixels an input image is allowed to have.
+If you are sure that you know what you are doing, then you can disable this safeguard by passing the `--pillow-limit-break` option to img2pdf.
+This allows one to process even very large input images.

 Installation
 ------------

-On a Debian- and Ubuntu-based systems, dependencies may be installed with the following command:
+On a Debian- and Ubuntu-based systems, img2pdf can be installed from the official repositories:

-	apt-get install python3 python3-pil python3-setuptools

-You can then install the package using:
+	$ apt install img2pdf

+If you want to install it using pip, you can run:

 	$ pip3 install img2pdf